fgmart/fgmart.github.io/_pages/about.md

 science on March 1, 2026.

-**Chairs's Welcome.** It is my privilege to serve the UT San Antonio Department of Computer Science as chair.
+**Chair's Welcome.** It is my privilege to serve the UT San Antonio Department of Computer Science as chair.
 I strive to support all of us&#151;students, staff, and faculty&#151;in pursuing our professional successes.
 I wish to foster an environment where all are respected and